chyavan-mc/STA-380/Solutions.md

   labels_test = append(labels_test, rep(author_name, length(files_to_add))) }
 ```

-To deal with the words in the test set that we never saw in the training
+The training and test sets were combined to deal with the words in the
-set, the training and test sets were combined.
-This will be used later
+test set that we never saw in the training set.
+This will later be used
 to create a single document term matrix with all words from the training
 and test datasets.